mxiuwang/git-practice/Scenario_2/readme.md

         ```console
         $ git rebase master
         ```
-    1. Optionally, you can check that your changes are on top of the changes imported from `master-your-name` with
+    1. Check that your changes are on top of the changes imported from `master-your-name` with
         ```console
         $ git log
         ```